We're Here for You

 The term inhalant refers to any volatile substance that can be inhaled to produce a psychoactive effect.
 In most cases, inhalants are legal, household products that can be bought at any warehouse store.
 Despite their seemingly innocuous nature, these chemical vapors can be extremely dangerous, some even causing death or permanent brain damage the first time they are abused.
+For help kicking your addiction to inhalants, Chapman House offers programs that provide caring support for inhalant abuse treatment in Orange County, CA.

 The National Institute on Drug Abuse estimates that 9.3% of Americans 12 years old and older have tried an inhalant at least once in their life.